Welcome to Australia

 Getting around Australia

 Cheap domestic flights have become a possibility in Australia now due to the increase of competition entering the domestic airlines market.
 Australian domestic airlines include the oldest carrier Qantas (which also do international flights) and budget airlines Virgin Blue, Jetstar, and Tiger Airways.
 Railroads and shipyards carry most intercity freight.
+Expedia has lots of tips.
 Automobiles are the chief form of transportation in Australia.
 Paved highways link the state capitals and the largest inland cities.
 Unpaved roads are largely found in the outback.There are plenty of excellent hotels to select from, and when you decide on your destination, then there are hotels Australia is well known for that will meet your accommodation requirements.